julio-enrique/salesforce-gdrive-integration/README.md

 #### Name credentials and data source
 Declarative components to create the connection
 #### Google Drive API
 Is the API Wrapper.
 The goal of this layer is to translate all the API callouts in apex methods.
+Initially this class resolves the common methods such as ask for a file/folder details, perform a search, get file comments...
 #### Google Drive
 Is a service layer that uses the wrapper to resolve common cases.
 #### Components layer
 Represents Lightning Web components, Flows, Invocable methods and reusable components to use in your application.

+### More about this project